Affinio/slate/source/index.md

 max_influencer_followers | NULL | Optional
 followers_intersection | false | Optional for network_graph type.
 Set to true for multiple handles follower intersection. csv_data | NULL | A string of user ids separated by comma.
-Required by upload_csv report type. callback_url | NULL | Will be invoked by the API method when report creation is done.
+Required by upload_csv report type. callback_url | NULL | Optional.
+Will be invoked by the API method when report creation is done.

 <aside class="notice">